Flosch1006/ev_charging_stations/dataset_description.md

 The most important columns in this dataset are "Anzahl Ladepunkte", "Postleitzahl", "Inbetriebnahme" and "Normalladeeinrichtung".
 These will be used to combine this dataset with the other dataset using the zip code, as well as to provide means of drilling down into the data by date and type of charging station (fast vs. regular).

+The challenge with this dataset is the dataload.
+The free text field *Addresszusatz* contains lots of string formatting such as quotation marks, linebreaks, etc. Therefore, the dataset will have to be loaded line by line rather than using the import function provided by the pandas package.

 # Bestand an Kraftfahrzeugen und Kraftfahrzeuganhängern nach Gemeinden (FZ 3)
 This dataset contains data on the number of registered motor vehicles at the Kraftfahrbundesamt in Germany by various administrative layers as of January 1st 2022.
 The data is consolidated at the Kraftfahrbundesamt from the various admission offices across the country.
 The data is provided by the Kraftfahrbundesamt as .xls file.
 It can be found on [govdata.de](https://www.govdata.de/web/guest/suchen/-/details/bestand-an-kraftfahrzeugen-und-kraftfahrzeuganhangern-nach-gemeinden-fz-3).
 For districts containing multiple zip codes, the count is summarized under the lowest zip code of the district.
 This dataset is the second key part that is required to enable the desired application, as the count of registered cars can be used as a proxy for the demand for charging station.
 However, it should be noted, that there is no distinguishing between electrical and fuel-based cars.
 Hence, I assume a rather uniform distribution of the share of electrical vehicles across the different regions of Germany.